kdotzlaw/StudyBuddy/docs/CodeStandards.md

 - All backend tests should be contained in `backend_test.py`
 - Tests for database and API must be in seperate classes
 - Unit tests should only test **one** component/method
-- All tests should be prefaced with preconditions, postconditions and a description of what test is testing
+- All tests should be prefaced with pass conditions and a description of what test is testing
 - Tests should include Negative Testing (ie test that ensure incorrect input fails correctly)
 - Unit tests should be orderd by component (ie all User tests should be next to each other in test suite)
 - See [StudyBuddy test plan](https://github.com/kdotzlaw/StudyBuddy/blob/main/docs/SE2%20Test%20Plan.pdf) for development prerequisites and standards.